korpling/ANNIS/doc/doxygen/admin/configure-frontend.md

 The ANNIS importer tries to detect an artificial token segmentation.
 If the text.tab contains only artificial token (which means there are only white spaces) the document browser is disabled.
-In the case there exists a corpus.properties file which configures the document browser it will never be disabled by ANNIS.
+In the case there exists a document-browser.json file which configures the document browser it will never be disabled by ANNIS.
+Also if in the `corpus.properties` the `browse-documents` prop is set to true, the document browser will stay active.

 ## custom visualizer and sorting ## {#custom-visualizer-and-sorting}